wix-incubator/wix-code-docs/wix-blog-backend/wix-blog-backend/guides/blog-intro.md

 ## Terminology

-- **Posts**: A post is a published article on a blog site.
+- **Post**: A published article on a blog site.
 It is also referred to as a publication.
 A blog can have up to 100K posts.
-- **Categories**: A category is a grouping of similar and related posts.
+- **Category**: A grouping of similar and related posts.
 A post can be assigned to a maximum of 10 categories.
-- **Tags**: A way to further sort and organize blog posts.
+- **Tag**: A way to further sort and organize blog posts.
 Tags provide the ability to filter a blog's articles.

 ## Additional Information